In commercial kitchens, plumbing problems caused by FOG include:

 - Use a water temperature of less than 140 degrees Fahrenheit in all sinks, especially the pre-rinse sink that precedes a mechanical dishwasher.
 Temperatures in excess of 140 degrees Fahrenheit will dissolve grease, but grease can solidify in the sanitary system as the water cools.

-- Wipe all greasy residue and food debris from pots, pans and dishware prior to washing.
-This will keep FOG out of grease traps and interceptors.
+- Wipe all greasy residue from pots, pans and dishware prior to washing.
 The most effective method is to use a spatula and then follow up with a paper towel.
-This will reduce the frequency needed for cleaning of grease traps and interceptors and also result in lower maintenance costs.
+This will reduce the amount of FOG entering the GCD which will decrease the cleaning frequency and maintenance costs.

 Properly Maintain Exterior Grease Interceptors

-- Clean or pump contents of interceptor at a minimum of once every 90 days.
+- Pump contents of gravity grease interceptors at a minimum of once every 90 days.
 Some facilities may need to clean more frequently in order to prevent exceeding 25% capacity of the interceptor with grease and food solids.
-Check with your grease waste hauler to determine what your interceptor pump frequency needs to be.
+Check with your local FOG program manager to determine what your interceptor pump frequency needs to be.

-- Ensure your hauler is certified through the HRFOG.com program and permitted through HRSD.
+- Ensure your hauler is certified through the HR FOG Certification Program and permitted to dispose of waste properly.

-- Make sure the complete contents of the grease interceptor are pumped and grease buildup is washed from the sides.
-Partial pumping (grease layer only) is not allowed.
+- Make sure the complete contents of the GCD is pumped and grease buildup is removed from the sides.
+Partial pumping (grease layer only) or decanting (returning greasy waste back into the device) is not allowed.
 Contact your grease waste hauler or supervise cleanings to make sure contents are pumped completely.

 Maintain a Maintenance Log and All Service Records

-- The log serves as a record of the frequency of cleaning and the volume of grease recovered from the grease interceptor.
+- The log serves as a record of the frequency of cleaning and the volume of grease recovered from the GCD.
 Service records verify the accuracy of the maintenance log to provide proof of maintenance.

 Clean Your Range Hood

 - Range hoods, and range hood vent filters pose a serious fire hazard if left dirty.
-Keep your hood clean, and make sure that the water used to clean it drains into your grease control device.
+Keep your hood clean, and make sure that the water used to clean it drains into your GCD.

 Cover Yellow Grease Containers Stored Outdoors

-- Uncovered yellow grease bins can collect rainwater.
-Since FOG floats, the rainwater can overflow the container and carry FOG into storm drains where it will reach local waterways.
-Grease is harmful to waterways and aquatic life.
+- Uncovered yellow grease bins can collect rainwater and result in an overflow.
+Overflows can spill yellow grease into storm drains where it will flow to local waterways and harm aquatic life.

 Place Absorbent Materials Around Yellow Grease Bins

-- Placing absorbent materials around yellow grease bins keeps spilled grease from flowing into the stormwater system.
+- Place absorbent materials around yellow grease bins to keep spilled grease from flowing into the stormwater system.
 It is a food service establishment owner’s responsibility to make sure that grease bins are maintained and kept in proper working condition.